tomc603/ntp/README.md

 This role enables users to install and configure ntp on their hosts.

+This repo is a fork of Benno Joy's work which applies several outstanding changes, cleans up supported distributions and versions, and uses more modern Ansible components such as the `package` module.

 Requirements
 ------------

-This role requires Ansible 1.4 or higher, and platform requirements are listed in the metadata file.
+This role requires Ansible 2.0 or higher, and platform requirements are listed in the metadata file.

 Role Variables